adcimon/cheatsheets/streaming/README.md

 ## Scalable Video Coding

 [Scalable Video Coding (SVC)](https://en.wikipedia.org/wiki/Scalable_Video_Coding) is a video compression standard that defines encoding of a high-quality video bitstream that also contains one or more subset bitstreams (a form of layered coding).
 A subset video bitstream is derived by dropping packets from the larger video to reduce the bandwidth required for the subset bitstream.
 The subset bitstream can represent a lower spatial resolution (smaller screen), lower temporal resolution (lower frame rate), or lower quality video signal.

+## Protocols

+Streaming protocols are standardized methods of delivering different types of media over the internet.
+They send chunks of content from one endpoint to another and define the method for reassembling these chunks into playable content on the other endpoint.

+### RTP

+[Real-time Transport Protocol (RTP)](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) is a network protocol used in communication and entertainment systems that involve streaming media.

+### RTSP

+[Real Time Streaming Protocol (RTSP)](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) is an application-level network protocol designed for multiplexing and packetizing multimedia transport streams.
+The transmission of streaming data itself is not a task of RTSP, most media servers use [RTP](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) in conjunction with [RTCP](https://en.wikipedia.org/wiki/RTP_Control_Protocol) for media stream delivery.
+Clients of media servers issue commands such as play, record and pause, to facilitate real-time control of the media streaming.
+The well known TCP port for RTSP traffic is 554.

+### RTMP

+[Real-Time Messaging Protocol](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) is a communication protocol for streaming audio, video, and data over the Internet that works on top of TCP and uses port number 1935 by default.

+### HLS

+[HTTP Live Streaming (HLS)](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) is an HTTP-based adaptive bitrate streaming communications protocol.
+Resembles [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) in that it works by breaking the overall stream into a sequence of small HTTP-based file downloads, each downloading one short chunk of an overall potentially unbounded transport stream.
+A list of available streams, encoded at different bit rates, is sent to the client using an [extended M3U playlist](https://en.wikipedia.org/wiki/M3U).

+### NDI

+[Network Device Interface (NDI)](https://www.ndi.tv/) is a royalty-free software standard developed by NewTek to enable video-compatible products to communicate, deliver, and receive high-definition video over a computer network in a high-quality, low-latency manner that is frame accurate and suitable for switching in a live production environment.

 ## References